risk-first/website/Timed-Thinking.md

 It's tempting to just throw code together and then hammer out the issues as you go.
 Maybe even, this is how some people think Agile should work.

-But you can do a lot of work up-front with structured thinking.
+But you can do a lot of work up-front with Timed Thinking.
 Take your design.
 Think hard about it using the above technique.
 Consider all the [Risks]() from the Risk-First collection.
 Work out which ones are going to sink you.
 Can you re-design to avoid them entirely?
 Probably you can.

 You can also think about this from a constraints point-of-view.
 Start the session by enumerating all the constraints you are under.
 Then, start to try and design within the space that's left.
 Or, start with the design _you already have in mind_ and subject it to all the constraints you can think of.
 Even within half an hour, this can be tremendously insightful.